-The construction area, illustrated below is Glen Road crossing the Rosedale Valley Ravine and the pedestrian tunnel under Bloor Street East.
+The construction area, illustrated below, includes the Glen Road Pedestrian Bridge crossing the Rosedale Valley Ravine, the pedestrian tunnel under Bloor Street East, sections of Bloor Street East, and the public space south of the bridge on Glen Road.

-Work will take place from 7 a.m. to 7 p.m., Monday to Friday, Saturday 9 a.m. to 7 p.m., with work after hours and on weekends as required.
-During the removal of the bridge structure work will take place 24-hours a day for the entire weekend.
+Work will take place from 7 a.m. to 7 p.m., Monday to Friday, and Saturday 9 a.m. to 7 p.m., with work after hours and on weekends as required.

 The contractor is responsible to minimize construction related noise.
 Higher levels of noise, vibration, and dust can be anticipated during bridge removal and replacement.